Lesterpaintstheworld/terminal-velocity/evaluation/reports.md

   - Some character motivations lack depth and clarity, particularly in Act 1.
   - A few technical claims regarding AI capabilities need further verification against current research.
   - The pacing in some scenes could be improved to maintain reader interest.
+- **Recommendations**:
+  - Include a section in the specifications that explicitly defines quality assessment criteria.
+  - Provide more detailed examples in the style guide to enhance clarity.
+- **Quality Issues Identified**:
+  - Some character motivations lack depth and clarity, particularly in Act 1.
+  - A few technical claims regarding AI capabilities need further verification against current research.
+  - The pacing in some scenes could be improved to maintain reader interest.
 - **Character Development**: Some character motivations lack depth and clarity, particularly in Act 1.
 - **Technical Claims**: A few technical claims regarding AI capabilities need further verification against current research.
 - **Narrative Engagement**: The pacing in some scenes could be improved to maintain reader interest.